Gabriel Duvall: Early and family life

-Gabriel Duvall was born in Prince George's County in the Province of Maryland, as the sixth child of Benjamin Duvall (1719–1801) and his wife Susanna Tyler (1718-1794), both descendants of Mareen Duvall, Gabriel was born and raised on land that would eventually become known as Marietta.
+Gabriel Duvall was born in Prince George's County in the Province of Maryland, as the sixth child of Benjamin Duvall and his wife Susanna Tyler.
+Gabriel was born and raised on land that would eventually become known as Marietta.
 Two of his elder brothers died in the American Revolutionary War.
 Duvall read law to enter the bar in Prince George's County in 1778, and practiced in Anne Arundel and Prince George’s County at least part-time until 1823.
 In Annapolis, Maryland, he practiced in the Mayor's Court as county prosecutor beginning in 1781, and in Anne Arundel County court beginning in 1783, formally appearing in 600 cases by 1792 according to an archivist's research.

 Some uncertainty remains over the spelling of Duvall's name.
 One scholar noted Supreme Court Reporters Cranch, Wheaton, and Peters uniformly spelled it "Duvall", but Marshall's biographer, Albert Beveridge, insisted on spelling the name with a single "l."
-Journalist and Supreme Court specialist Irving Lee Dilliard (1904–2002) concluded persuasively that the original "DuVal" or "Duval" employed in earlier generations had become "Duvall" before the future justice was born.
+Journalist and Supreme Court specialist Irving Lee Dilliard concluded persuasively that the original "DuVal" or "Duval" employed in earlier generations had become "Duvall" before the future justice was born.
 Later family members used "DuVal".

 Gabriel Duvall was an Anglican (Episcopalian after the American Revolutionary War) and maintained pews both at St. Anne's Church, Annapolis, and his family's longstanding parish in Prince George's County, Holy Trinity Episcopal Church, Collington, originally a chapel of ease known as Henderson's Chapel for St. Barnabas' Episcopal Church, Leeland.
 He married twice, first in 1787 to Mary Bryce (d.
 1791), daughter of Annapolis sea captain Robert Bryce.
 They had only one son, Edmund Bryce Duvall (1790–1831).
 Duvall married his second wife, Jane Gibbon Duvall (1757 – 1834), daughter of sea captain James Gibbon and Mary Gibbon.
 Widowed, Mary Gibbon ran a boarding house in Philadelphia where her daughter Jane also worked.
 Gabriel Duvall and other members of Congress stayed at the Gibbons’ boarding house.
 He met Jane at the boarding house during his federal service in Philadelphia.
 They married on May 5, 1795, at Christ Church, Philadelphia.
 Her mother, Mary Gibbon, came to live with them in the Duvall’s D.C. residence during her last years (she died in 1810 and was buried in the Duvall family cemetery at WigWam, a part of Marietta plantation).
 Jane Duvall died in 1834 and Gabriel Duvall died in 1844, both at Marietta.

 The Duvall family enslaved anywhere from nine to forty people at their tobacco plantation, Marietta, between 1783 and 1864, including multiple generations of the Duckett, Butler, Jackson, and Brown families at Marietta.